philippeschoeb/reproduced_papers/reproduction_template/README.md

 Place configuration files in `configs/`.

 - `defaults.json` defines the default parameter values.
+- `cli.json` declares the CLI arguments, their types, and the config keys they mutate.
+- `runtime.json` points the generic runner to `cli.json`, `defaults.json`, and the callable that implements the actual training loop (`lib/runner.py::train_and_evaluate` by default).
 - `example.json` shows the structure for a specific experiment.
 - Keys typically include: dataset, model, training, evaluation, logging.